 You’ll love the uncomplicated design on this composting grinder.
 It has a unique design that keeps the bags out of sight and tucked inside for a neat appearance.
 The 75-gallon capacity is great for a broad range of kitchen sizes, and the smooth interior makes it very easy to clean this bin between uses.
 The soft-close lid allows oxygen to flow through into the unit, and this can help control odors and pests to keep it clean.
 When it’s time to remove the bag, you can pop the lid off to give yourself a wide opening.

-You’ll get a convenient stay open lid on this composting grinder that makes it easy to drop your food scraps in without getting the outside dirty.
+You’ll get a convenient stay open lid on this composting grinder that makes it easy to drop your food scraps or food waste in without getting the outside dirty.
 There is a handle on the top of this composting grinder that makes it easy to transport it from spot to spot, and it folds out of the way when you don’t need it.
 When you want to give it a thorough clean, you can remove the internal bucket and pop it into the dishwasher.